-As health providers and researchers, we are especially committed to the safety of our study participants, colleagues and staff, and we will institute all necessary precautions to protect them.
-Changes have been made so we can conduct once-a-week counseling by phone, if a participant prefers.
+As health providers and researchers, we are especially committed to the safety of our study participants, colleagues and staff, and we instituted all necessary precautions to protect them.
+Changes were made so we could conduct once-a-week counseling by phone, if a participant prefers.

-Other aspects of the project, however, will require in-person contact.
-Before and during those contacts, we will confirm the participant’s recent and current health status; sanitize all spaces, devices and supplies after each participant’s procedure; and provide participants with disinfectant, gloves and masks.
-All procedures will comply with California and San Francisco health guidelines and mandates, and we will stay current on CDC and global guidelines.
+Other aspects of the project, however, required in-person contact.
+Before and during those contacts, we confirmed the participant’s recent and current health status; sanitized all spaces, devices and supplies after each participant’s procedure; and provided participants with disinfectant, gloves and masks.
+All procedures complied with California and San Francisco health guidelines and mandates, and we remained current on CDC and global guidelines.

 Source: Average savings in S.F.
 Bay Area, thrrp.org, Tobacco Harm Reduction Research Project, 2020.